saidone75/weller/README.md

  :created-at "2024-05-17T12:25:06.567Z"}
 ```
 ### Build and start a message pipe
-The standard constructor `make-pipe` will create a pipe that receive all ActiveMQ messages.
-Then at least one tap must
+The standard constructor `make-pipe` will create a pipe that receives ActiveMQ messages.
+Then at least one tap must be
-be connected using the function `add-filtered-tap` that takes a filter and a (processing) function as arguments (note
+connected using the function `add-filtered-tap` that takes a filter and a (processing) function as arguments (note that
-that in Clojure functions are first-class and can be passed-to or returned-from other functions).
-Finally the pipe can
+in Clojure functions are first-class and can be passed-to or returned-from other functions).
+Finally the pipe can be
-be started manually by calling `component/start` on it.
+started manually by calling `component/start` on it.
 ```clojure
 (-> (pipe/make-pipe)
     (pipe/add-filtered-tap (pred/event? events/node-created) process-created-node)
     (pipe/add-filtered-tap (pred/event? events/node-deleted) process-deleted-node)
     (component/start))
 ```
-A *quick* constructor takes directly a filter and a function, the tap will be created and connected internally and the
+The *quick* constructor takes directly a filter and a function.
+A tap will be created and connected internally and the
 pipe started automatically:
 ```clojure
 (pipe/make-pipe (pred/event? events/node-created) process-created-node)